fbpx

 Next, heat up your spa until the water temperature reaches 80 degrees Fahrenheit or 30 degrees Celsius.
 The hot water will disperse your chemicals more effectively.
 And run your jets on low, turn off air valves, and keep your cover off of your hot tub.

-Finally, it’s time to add your chemicals one at a time, waiting at least 20 minutes between each chemical before retesting.
+Finally, it’s time to add your chemicals one at a time, waiting at least 5 to 15 minutes between each chemical before retesting.
 Here’s the step-by-step sequence we recommend for adding chemicals to your hot tub:

 If you need to add this to your water, do so before adding any other chemicals.
 This neutralizes metals in the water before they can stain your hot tub or harm your equipment.